thomasweng15/jekyll-now/_posts/2017-9-9-automating_C++_builds_ros.md

 It's fairly simple to get this set up for your workspace.
 You'll need to:
 1. Get the script from this Github gist: [builder.sh](https://gist.github.com/thomasweng15/db12693f957ecafb6eed3bb011db37a3#file-builder-sh)
 2. Configure it to watch your workspace directories
-3. Run it in a terminal using `bash builder.sh`
+3. Run it in a terminal using <code class="text">bash builder.sh</code>
 4. Start coding and enjoying ~build-on-save~

-# But wait, there's more: `roslaunch` auto-restart!
+# But wait, there's more: <code class="text">roslaunch</code> auto-restart!

 After your build completes, you'll probably need to run or restart your ROS nodes to test your changes.
 That's another manual step we can automate.

-This time, a script called `launcher.sh` runs your project's `roslaunch` command and listens periodically to make sure your ROS nodes are alive.
-As you make changes and get a successful build, `builder.sh` – the original script – sends a signal to kill your ROS nodes [2].
-When the ROS nodes die, `launcher.sh` will automatically restart them, grabbing your newest build.
+This time, a script called <code class="text">launcher.sh</code> runs your project's <code class="text">roslaunch</code> command and listens periodically to make sure your ROS nodes are alive.
+As you make changes and get a successful build, <code class="text">builder.sh</code> – the original script – sends a signal to kill your ROS nodes [2].
+When the ROS nodes die, <code class="text">launcher.sh</code> will automatically restart them, grabbing your newest build.
 Here's an example of what restarting looks like:

 <pre class="highlight">
 <code>